 She pleaded guilty in court on Friday (15 Nov), asking for leniency as she had felt “anxious” during the incident and was going through a rough patch with her husband.

-She also said she had four children and her youngest is less than one year old, while her husband is currently not in Singapore.
+She also said she had four children, the youngest of which is less than one year old, and her husband is currently not in Singapore.

 However, the prosecution pointed out that she had attempted to bribe the officer two times and called for her to be sentenced to three to four weeks’ jail.